SPV-413/Dashboard/README.md

 - Data Preview & Cleaning: Preview your dataset and choose to remove unwanted features.
 The app then cleans your data by handling missing values, duplicates, and outliers—all while logging the changes for transparency.

-- Configure & Filter: Dynamically filter your data using interactive sidebars to narrow down on specific categorical or numeric features.
+- Configure & Filter: Dynamically filter your data using interactive sidebars to narrow down on specific categorical features.

 - Visualize & Explore: Instantly generate a host of charts: